openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/04-routes/assignment.md

 ---
 In this step you will explore **routes**.

 In Red Hat OpenShift, the **service** resource provides the internal abstraction that binds access to an application to its logic, which is represented in an application's pods.
-Also, a **service** provides load balancing capabilities within an OpenShift environment.
+Also, a **service** provides load-balancing capabilities within an OpenShift environment.

 The binding of a **service** to an application's pods is internal to an OpenShift cluster.
 The way that external clients access applications running in OpenShift is through the OpenShift routing layer.

 The formal name for the resource which represents the routing layer is called a **route**.

 As mentioned earlier in the tutorial, When you create an application from a **container image**, OpenShift creates a **route** for the application automatically.
 Let's take a look at where the **route** is published.
-Then, let's access the application's web site from a browser using its route URL.
+Then, let's access the application's website from a browser using its route URL.

 # Viewing a route's URL